 Another tip is to change all the passwords for your accounts (some password managers can simplify this process).
 If one of your accounts was compromised, changing the password will prevent hackers from accessing it any further, hopefully limiting the possible damage done.

 Do you have any experiences with dealing with identity thieves or hackers when traveling?
-Do you have any tips for how to stay secure when traveling that you feel like I missed?
+Do you have any tips for cyber security while traveling that you feel like I missed?
 Feel free to share in the comments below!